 The difference between sales quotas and sales goals is that sales quotas are metrics specifically focused on revenue, such as selling a specific amount of product by the end of the month.
 Meanwhile, sales goals refer to a more holistic approach, such as expanding sales efforts to a new demographic or implementing new sales programs.
 The marketing department and business development representatives usually manage sales goals.

 A sales quota is time-sensitive and measured by a specific metric.
 However, sales goals can be treated as overall objectives that will develop projects and strategies around sales.
-Sales quotas can be part of the sales objective.
-One example would be a sales quota of X amount of customers that will complete the sales goal of a new market penetration.
+Sales teams use quotas as a part of the sales objective.
+One example would be a quota of X amount of customers that will complete the sales goal of a new market penetration.

-While a sales quota is a fixed number in a fixed timeframe, a sales goal can be more of an overall objective of a marketing or sales team.
+While a sales quota is a fixed number in a fixed timeframe, a sales goal can be more of an overall objective of marketing and sales teams.

 These Are the Different Types of Sales Quotas (incl.
 Sales Quota Examples)

 Depending on your business model and the product or service you offer, your ideal sales quota will differ.
-These are the types of sales quota and what they measure…
+These are the types of sales quotas and what they measure…